-MORPC traditionally funds five programs from its attributable funding: Gohio Commute, Paving the Way, Air Quality Awareness, Technical Assistance and Supplemental Planning.
+MORPC traditionally funds four programs from its attributable funding: Gohio Commute, Air Quality Awareness, Technical Assistance and Supplemental Planning.
 These programs may use up to five percent of MORPC-attributable funding without submitting applications for the formal selection process.
 The AFC may still make recommendations to the TPC regarding funding for these programs.